-There’s a lot to like about United Airlines miles, from NO fuel surcharges and ease of award booking, to a vast array of airline partners.
-And while I’m disappointed about their decision to remove award charts for their own flights for travel starting November 15, 2019, there remain many worthwhile ways to redeem your miles — and earn them.
+There’s a lot to like about United Airlines miles, from no fuel surcharges and ease of award booking to a vast array of airline partners.
+While it’s disappointing they moved to dynamic pricing and got rid of their award chart, there remain many worthwhile ways to redeem your miles — and earn them.

-You’ll have the best experience with United Airlines miles if you live near a hub airport, or want to access partner award flights, which still have an award chart in place.
-United Airlines miles are an integral part of my international travel planning.
-And if either of these scenarios fit your situation, you might find them worthwhile, too.
+You’ll have the best experience with United Airlines miles if you live near a hub airport or want to access award flights on partners which still have an award chart in place.
+United Airlines miles are an integral part of my international travel planning — and if either of these scenarios fit your situation, you might find them worthwhile, too.

 You can earn more United Airlines miles with Chase cards including the United℠ Explorer Card or transfer Chase Ultimate Rewards points earned from cards like the Chase Sapphire Preferred® or Ink Business Preferred℠ Credit Card.
 Just keep in mind, all of these cards are affected by the Chase 5/24 rule.